microsoft/vsts-extension-retrospectives/README.md

 ![A screenshot that shows that one feedback from Fernando Flamingo is grouped beneath Avery Axolotl's feedback because both discussed team bonding.](https://github.com/microsoft/vsts-extension-retrospectives/raw/main/documentation/images/desktop/grouped-feedback-expanded.png)

-Once all similar items are grouped together, move on to the next phase.
+Once all similar items are grouped together, move on to the next phase of **Vote**.

 #### Vote